-That means organizations wanting to extract maximum value from AI must also build security into projects from the start.
-A best practice layered approach must begin with securing the data itself.
+That means organizations wanting to extract maximum value from AI must also build security into projects from the start to help mitigate AI security risks and threats.
+A best practice layered approach must begin with securing the data itself - data-centric AI security.

 The power of AI

 We should all be aware by now of the value AI tools can provide to organizations – in both a customer-facing and back office context.
-One obvious advantage from chatbots like ChatGPT is in enhancing customer service with a realistic human-like interface to field queries and complaints.
-In so doing, it will free up staff to focus on higher value tasks.
+One obvious advantage of chatbots like ChatGPT is in enhancing customer service with a realistic human-like interface to field queries and complaints.
+In doing so, it will free up staff to focus on higher-value tasks.
 AI-based automation could also reduce the manual, repetitive tasks some team members still have to undertake in industries like banking and retail – such as on- and offboarding customers and approving mortgages.
 This would also minimize human error and improve overall efficiency.

 Yet where there is data, there are inevitably risks over how it is used and who has access to it.
-These include:
+Top AI data security risks include:

-Data manipulation/tampering which could occur before data is even fed into algorithms, to sabotage results or achieve other outcomes that the threat actor wants.
+Data manipulation or tampering could occur before data is even fed into algorithms.
+It is a tactic used by threat actors to deceive an AI/machine learning model, sabotage results or influence other outcomes that the threat actor wants. -

-Data theft is a growing concern, given that the personal and financial information fed into AI systems could be sold on the cybercrime underground to fraudsters for use in follow-on phishing or identity fraud attacks.
+AI and machine learning model data theft is a growing concern.
+This is the unauthorized access or extraction of sensitive data used to train AI and ML’s Personal and financial information fed into AI and ML systems could be sold on the cybercrime underground to fraudsters for use in follow-on phishing or identity fraud attacks. -

-Accidental disclosures are an ever-present risk and the result of human error.
-They could be due to system misconfiguration or simply mishandling of data.
+Revealing sensitive data unintentionally is an ever-present risk and the result of human error.
+Accidental disclosures could be due to system misconfiguration or simply mishandling of data.

-These AI-related cyber risks could cause significant financial or reputational damage, especially if they invite the scrutiny of data protection regulators.
-The GDPR usually requires organizations to tell data subjects if their information is to be used in an AI system.
+These AI data security risks could cause significant financial or reputational damage, especially if they invite the scrutiny of data protection regulators.
+The GDPR usually requires organizations to tell data subjects if their information is to be used in an AI or ML system.
 It also demands firms properly handle and secure that data in line with principles like data minimization.

 Some AI security basics

 Cybersecurity for AI is a rapidly maturing space.
-But there are still things organizations can do today to help to mitigate some of the risks outlined above.
-These include best practices like:
+But there are still things organizations can do today to help to mitigate some of the security risks of artificial intelligence outlined above.

 Data-centric security: Tokenization is one of the most effective ways to protect data.
 It converts plain text into a coded language, meaning if hackers get hold of it they will have nothing useful to use or sell.
 It’s perfect for use in AI systems as the data can still be used as normal, without compromising on protection.
 And tokenization can also reduce compliance scope, because the original data no longer exists.